cloudflare/cloudflare-docs/content/waf/get-started.md

 This page will guide you through some basic concepts and the recommended initial steps for configuring the WAF to get immediate protection against the most common attacks.

-This guide focuses on configuring WAF for individual domains, known as zones.
+This guide focuses on configuring WAF for individual domains, known as {{<glossary-tooltip term_id="zone">}}zones{{</glossary-tooltip>}}.
 The WAF configuration is also available at the account level for Enterprise customers with a paid add-on.

 ## Basic WAF concepts